itsjennaz/cs386-group1/deliverables/D1-Inception.md

 # Inception

 ## 1. Introduction
-AlertX is a inventory alert system that intends to give customers a greater opportunity at obtaining a specifed item that is, seemingly, always out of stock.
+AlertX is a inventory alert system that intends to give customers a better shot at obtaining a specifed item that is frequently out of stock.
 Recently, a lot of markets have been dried up and left many consumers struggling to purchase their desired products.
-Through the use of retail API's, we can give our customers the upper-hand by alerting them as soon as their specified product comes back into stock.
-Notifications can be customized to be delivered via email or SMS (or both) to best suite your needs.
+Using online retailer's APIs, we can give users the upper-hand by alerting them as soon as their specified product comes back into stock.
+Notifications can be customized to be delivered via email and/or text message, whichever suites their needs.

 ## 2. Initial value proposition and customer segments
 **(i) Possible value propositions:**